connorskees/connorskees.github.io/content/blog/avx-png-filter.md

 Filters are applied for every byte, regardless of bit depth.
 This means that if the number of bits per channel is greater than a full byte, we operate on the bytes of that channel separately.

-Now we can look at what they actually do:

 #### PNG Filters

 There are 5 filters — none, up, sub, average, and paeth.
 Each filter applies a certain operation to a row of bytes.
 We'll walk through a simple explanation of the first 3, but we won't talk about the `average` or `paeth` filters.
 They're pretty interesting, but the rest of this post will focus on the `sub` filter, so we don't need to worry about understanding how they work.